Object storage in Windmill (S3)

 When a script accepts a S3 file as input, it can be directly uploaded or chosen from the bucket explorer.

-When a script outputs a S3 file, it can be downloaded or previewed directly in Windmill's UI (for displayable files like text files, CSVs or parquet files).
+When a script outputs a S3 file, it can be downloaded or previewed directly in Windmill's UI (for displayable files like text files, CSVs, images, PDFs, and parquet files).

 Even though the whole file is downloadable, the backend only sends the rows that the frontend needs for the preview.
 This means that you can manipulate objects of infinite size, and the backend will only return what is necessary.